Flat Fee Landlord

 A slow plumbing leak discovered at a mid-lease inspection costs a few hundred dollars to repair.
 The same leak discovered at move-out after three years of accumulation can require drywall replacement, mold remediation, and structural repair — often $3,000-$10,000 or more.
 The inspection that catches it early is one of the highest-ROI activities in property management.

-Beyond plumbing, mid-lease inspections commonly catch: HVAC systems running inefficiently (preventing future failures), roof or gutter issues that will worsen with seasonal weather, and tenant-caused damage that can be addressed before it compounds.
+Beyond plumbing, mid-lease inspections commonly catch HVAC systems running inefficiently (preventing future compressor failures that cost $3,000-$7,000), roof or gutter issues that will worsen with seasonal weather, caulking deterioration around tubs and showers (which leads to subfloor damage), and tenant-caused damage that can be addressed before it compounds.

 Documentation Protects Your Deposit Claims